edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-09-26-reduce-training-friction.md

 ### Always-on learning opportunities

-Sites like YouTube and Khan Academy and are learning tools disguised as entertainment.
+Sites like YouTube and Khan Academy are learning tools disguised as entertainment.
 When you want to know how to troubleshoot problems with your drivers on your laptop or design a floorplan for a shed, YouTube has thousands of short videos that can teach you.
 These videos are relevant, engaging, and straight to the point.
 The sites are easy to navigate and, because they generate income through engagement (clicks), the goal is to keep people on the site as long as possible.

  Bersin points out that while this approach is great for life outside of work: